kinopio-club/kinopio-help/api/index.md

 Spaces are where you create cards and connections.
 You can edit and create spaces with the same abilities that a real human has.

-.....
+.auth explain....
 Routes with Auth as `apiKey` mean that the Authorization header apiKey must match the requested user. canViewSpace canEditSpace isUser

-### Space Routes
+<h3 class="spaces">Space Routes</h3>

 Method | Path | Description | Auth
 --- | --- | --- | ---